keshavbiswa/confuscript/README.md

 # Confuscript

 Welcome to Confuscript!
-This is not just another programming language; it's an exercise in cognitive somersaults, a dive into a world where traditional programming rules are turned upside-down.
-Built entirely on Ruby, This is a fun programming language to confuse yourself.
+This is not just another programming language; it's an exercise in cognitive somersaults, a dive into a world where traditional programming rules are turned upside down.
+Built entirely on Ruby, it is a fun way to challenge and confuse yourself.

 This was built using [Treetop](https://github.com/cjheath/treetop).

 ## Why Confuscript?

  The name `Confuscript` means `Confusing JavaScript`.
 Inspired by the syntax of JavaScript, Confuscript is a fun programming language that will make you think twice about everything you know about programming.
-While most

- Programming languages have become easier to learn, I wanted to make it difficult and confusing.
+While most programming languages have become easier to learn, I wanted to make one that is arduous and confusing.

  Confuscript is not designed for production applications (But who am I to stop you?), but rather as a fun way to challenge your brain, learn new ways of thinking, and perhaps even gain a deeper understanding of the languages you use every day by seeing them in a new light.